 The cultural heritage of the French-speaking world is examined through selected cultural readings.
 Grammar and vocabulary are reviewed through a communicative approach.
 Online work is required.

+General Education Category: Literature and Language (LL).

 Prerequisite: FREN 102, or three years of secondary school French, or a score of 500-549 on the CEEB Achievement Test in French.

 Offered: Fall, Spring.